aneeshseth/dash/README.md

-## A repository dedicated to messing around with Plotly Dash
+## A repository dedicated to playing around with the Plotly Dash framework.